Chapter 19

 SOME HINDERANCES TO ANSWERED PRAYER

-In surveying the Scriptures we discover that there are at least five areas of our life that could hinder us in a fruitful and vibrant prayer life.
+In reading the Scriptures we discover that there are at least six areas of our life that could hinder us from a fruitful and vibrant prayer life.
 These are:

 We begin with,

-A good example of the fact that God will not listen to the prayers of His people who are in sin and have unforgiveness in the hearts comes to us through the prophet Isaiah.
+A good example of the fact that God will not listen to the prayers of His people who were in sin comes to us through the prophet Isaiah.
 The point in time in Israel's history when Isaiah spoke these words was when they once again fell from following God.
 Their sins, the hardness of their hearts and their depravity had become so severe that God referred to them as Sodom and Gomorrah.
 Let us read what God said to the people of Israel as recorded in,

 Isaiah 1:10-20